KaziNizamul/KaziNizamul/README.md

 - 💻 Explore my repositories to discover a diverse range of projects showcasing my skills in web development, cloud computing, and cutting-edge technologies.

-- 🚀 Proficient in: HTML, CSS, JavaScript, React, Node.js, Express, MongoDB, AWS, Docker, and more.
+- 🚀 Proficient in: JavaScript, React, Node.js, Express, MongoDB, AWS, Docker, and more.

 - 📫 Let's connect!
 Reach out to me at kazinezamul3@gmail.com or find me on [LinkedIn](https://www.linkedin.com/in/kazinizamul/)